bright/new-www/content/blog/implementing-payments-key-questions-for-startup-founders-and-ctos.md

 ### Advantages of large payment providers:

 * Stable and mature payment solution.
 * Technical support.
 * Lots of helpful resources and docs for software engineers.

+### Disadvantages of large payment providers:

+* Possible slow response time from support (if you're small, you’re not a key client).

+* Less attractive price models (the smallest volume, the bigger price).